syafiqoarashy/pbp-final-project/README.md

 Choose where to run the app (e.g. Windows browser, Chrome, etc.).
 If running on a browser, the app can be accessed through localhost.

 ### DEPLOY & RELEASE
-The app can be deployed through Microsoft Visual Studio App Center.
+The app can be deployed through Github Releases.